 If one of you wants to take the mortgage on alone, you’ll need to speak to your lender.
 They are under no obligation to remove a name and will want to check that the mortgage is affordable for the person who is remaining on it.

-If your existing lender won’t agree to transfer the mortgage to one person, another way to transfer the home and mortgage into a single rather than joint names is to remortgage the property to another lender.
+If your existing lender won’t agree to transfer the mortgage to one person, another way to transfer the home and mortgage into a single rather than joint names is to remortgage to a new deal with a different lender.

 If you want to add a name to a mortgageYou may want to add a name to your mortgage if, for example, you’ve got a partner who’s moving in with you.
 Before agreeing to this, your lender will carry out the standard income and credit checks on the person you want to add, to ensure that the mortgage will be affordable for everyone named.

 Remember that when you add someone to your mortgage, that person’s credit history will become associated with your own.
 This can be positive if they have an excellent credit score but could affect your ability to get credit in the future if their history is poor.